sumankhadayat1234/lab3javafx/Readme1.md

 # HR Management Application - Suman Khadayat

-##i have taken help from the google to insert some javafx code run in  the admin module and i successfully run it.
+##i have taken help from the google to insert some javafx code in  admin module and i successfully run it.

 A comprehensive JavaFX application designed for simple HR management, integrating user authentication, dashboard navigation, admin and employee management, database connectivity, and unit testing for salary calculations.